human rights defender

 A review of the EU Directive on SLAPP's

 Why would perpetrators refrain from SLAPPing those who report wrongdoing?
-The EU-SLAPP says you can!
+The EU Anti-SLAPP Directive says you can!
 Particularly in criminal matters.
-The pretence of protecting those who report wrongdoing is a totally hollow and subsidiary one due to the EU-SLAPP shortcomings.
+The pretence of protecting those who report wrongdoing in the EU is a hollow and subsidiary one due to the EU Directive shortcomings.

 If this post does not look nice, you can download it in PDF format here